code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

 # Configuring a Batch Listener

 Enabling batch receiving of messages can be achieved by setting the `batchListener` property.
-This is done by calling the `setBatchListener()` method on the listener container factory  with a value `true` as shown below.
+This is done by calling the `setBatchListener()` method on the listener container factory (`ConcurrentKafkaListenerContainerFactory` in this example) with a value `true` as shown below.

 By default the number of records received in each batch are dynamically calculated.
 By setting the <var>'MAX_POLL_RECORDS_CONFIG'</var> property on the `ConsumerConfig` we can set an upper limit.
-For this example we define a maximum 10 messages to be returned per poll.
+For this example we define a maximum of 10 messages to be returned per poll.

 ``` java
 package com.codenotfound.kafka.consumer;